Elcho Island: Geography and demographics

-Galiwin'ku is a traditional Aboriginal community with restricted access; permission to visit is required by law and can be made through the Northern Land Council directly or via the Galiwin'ku Council.
-Total alcohol restrictions apply and there is no gasoline available on the island; all gasoline-powered vehicles use the low-aromatic petrol "Opal" as a fuel substitute.

-The settlement was originally established as a Methodist mission in 1942, with the arrival of Harold Shepherdson, a lay associate of the Methodist Overseas Mission from Milingimbi.
-It remained under Church direction until 1974 when it became self-managed.
 Eighteen connected clan groups within the Elcho Island locale have close cultural ties with mainland Arnhem Land clans and language groups.
 The most commonly spoken languages are Djambarrpuyngu and Gupapuyngu (both Yolngu Matha languages).
 However, there are at least 12 more languages in use in the region.

+Facilities

+Galiwin'ku is a traditional Aboriginal community with restricted access; permission to visit is required by law and can be made through the Northern Land Council directly or via the Galiwin'ku Council.
+Total alcohol restrictions apply and there is no petrol available on the island; all petroleum-powered vehicles use the low-aromatic petrol "Opal" as a fuel substitute.

 The island is served by Elcho Island Airport.

 Geology

 A "subsurface radial dyke swarm" of dolerite known as Galiwinku Dolerite (named after the township) occurs on the Gove Peninsula and continues under the Arafura Sea and on the Wessel Islands, including Galiwinku and Milingimbi Islands.
 The layer of dolerite lies under the Mamadawerre Sandstone.